MatthewGerber/raspberry-py/README.md

 # Overview
 This package provides two related capabilities.
 First, it provides a high-level, event-driven Python interface for GPIO circuits running on the Raspberry Pi.
-Sensors, motors, LEDs -- everything is covered.
-Second, this package enables remote control of GPIO circuits via REST/HTTP servers.
-Want to control your GPIO motor from your phone?
-This is how to do it.
-This package auto-generates HTML/JavaScript snippets (based on [Material Design for Bootstrap](https://mdbootstrap.com)) for the GPIO circuits, and these snippets can be embedded in web pages for remote interaction via the REST API.
+Sensors, motors, LEDs, switches, and many other components are covered.
+Second, this package enables remote control of such circuits via REST APIs invoked from HTML/JavaScript front-ends.
+Want to control your servo motor remotely from your phone?
+Look no further.
+This package auto-generates HTML/JavaScript snippets based on [Material Design for Bootstrap](https://mdbootstrap.com), and these snippets can be embedded in web pages for remote control of the REST APIs.
 These two capabilities are described in more detail below.

 # Python Interface for GPIO Circuits
 Whereas the lower-level [RPi.GPIO](https://pypi.org/project/RPi.GPIO/) package deals with GPIO input/output pins and